HomePod vs. Amazon Echo vs. Google Home Max vs. Sonos One: Speaker showdown

 I've talked a lot in this comparison about how the other speakers compare to HomePod, but I do want to touch on some of HomePod's current flaws (as I see them).

-Studio pairing and multi-room audio
+Stereo pairing and multi-room audio

-AirPlay 2 — and with it, multi-room audio and HomePod studio pairing — won't ship until later this year.
-That said, I did get a chance to preview two HomePods in a studio pair.
+AirPlay 2 — and with it, multi-room audio and HomePod stereo pairing — won't ship until later this year.
+That said, I did get a chance to preview two HomePods in a stereo pair.
 The HomePod can fill quite a large room by itself by using walls to bounce bass and background audio, but it can't quite replicate the theater experience with its "virtual stereo" A8-and-tweeter-oriented sound.

-The studio pair helps further fill out the sound, though it's worth noting I was only able to hear it for music, not a film.
+The stereo pair helps further fill out the sound, though it's worth noting I was only able to hear it for music, not a film.
 It's clearly a feature still in progress over in Cupertino, and I'm glad they're not shipping it half-baked.

 Multi-room audio falls into the same bucket: Because Apple uses the A8 to process audio and send different channels to different tweeters inside the HomePod, it likely attempts to create the same process for fellow AirPlay 2 speakers, and tweak the original HomePod sound accordingly to avoid overpowering certain aspects of a song or video.
 I'm guessing there's still a fair amount of work to be done here if Apple wants to do this right, as I wasn't able to see any version of multi-room audio beyond a simple stereo pair.